-- 1. Buildings, structures and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal, public utility, federal or state use. - b) Retail store, the primary function of which is the distribution of merchandise for sale, rental or repair to the general public.
-Said merchandise being offered for distribution shall be stocked and displayed within the building except that the occasional conduct of an outdoor/sidewalk sale or the external display of merchandise, both meeting health and safety standards, is allowed but only by permit from the Board of Selectmen. - c) Restaurant or other establishment providing food and beverages within the building. - d) Office for business or professional use. - e) Studio for artists, photographers, interior decorators and similar design-related uses. - f) Personal care services such as barber shops, beauty parlors and nail salons. - g) Nursery and florist. - h) Greenhouse. - i) Undertaking establishment or funeral home. - j) Bank or other financial institution. - k) Warehouse and distribution. - 1) Any of the following uses if authorized by special permit of the Planning and Economic Development Board: - Local Convenience Retail store with associated gasoline sales, up to a maximum of four (4) pumps.
+- 1. Buildings, structures and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal, public utility, federal or state use. - b) Retail Sales (Revised May 14, 2012) - c) Restaurant or other establishment providing food and beverages within the building. - d) Office for business or professional use. - e) Studio for artists, photographers, interior decorators and similar design-related uses. - f) Personal care services such as barber shops, beauty parlors and nail salons. - g) Nursery and florist. - h) Greenhouse. - i) Undertaking establishment or funeral home. - j) Bank or other financial institution. - k) Warehouse and distribution. - 1) Any of the following uses if authorized by special permit of the Planning and Economic Development Board: - 1) Local Convenience Retail store with associated gasoline sales, up to a maximum of four (4) pumps.
 No special permit shall be granted unless all of the following conditions are met: - a.
 The convenience store is a minimum of 4,000 square feet; - b.
 Any canopy over the gasoline pumps shall not exceed 2,200 sq. ft. in area and shall not exceed 60 feet in length unless a greater length is otherwise authorized by the Planning and Economic Development Board.
 The canopy shall be either an architecturally integral part of the local convenience retail store building or a separate structure located to the rear or side of the local convenience retail store.
 No separate canopy shall be located closer to an intersection than any part of the convenience store building, nor closer than fifty feet (50') to any lot used for residential purposes; - c.
-Design of the convenience store and any canopy shall reflect, in the opinion of the Planning and Economic Development Board, traditional New England architectural styles and generally comply with the Planning and Economic Development Board's Design Guidelines.
+Design of the convenience store and any canopy shall reflect, in the opinion of the Planning and Economic Development Board, traditional New England architectural styles and generally comply with the Planning and Economic Development Board's Design Guidelines. - 2) Drive-Thru Facility, provided that:

-- 2) Drive-Thru Facility, provided that: - a. the window at which vehicles stop is covered by a roof that extends a minimum of 10 feet from the building, and is integrated architecturally with the main building; and - b. the roof and any associated signage, menu board, ordering facility or other functional component associated with the drive-thru facility shall reflect, in the opinion of the Planning and Economic Development Board, traditional New England architectural styles and generally comply with the Planning and Economic Development Board's Design Guidelines. - 3) Any combination of three or more by-right uses listed in Paragraph 1, items a) through k) above.
+- a. the window at which vehicles stop is covered by a roof that extends a minimum of 10 feet from the building, and is integrated architecturally with the main building; and - b. the roof and any associated signage, menu board, ordering facility or other functional component associated with the drive-thru facility shall reflect, in the opinion of the Planning and Economic Development Board, traditional New England architectural styles and generally comply with the Planning and Economic Development Board's Design Guidelines. - 3) Any combination of three or more by-right uses listed in Paragraph 1, items a) through k) above.